Specifying and Staging Mixed-Initiative Dialogs with Program Generation and Transformation: Specifying Dialogs with Concepts of Languages

-Specifying dialogs in this spectrum (shown in Fig.~\ref{posets}) with a programming languages notation has multiple effects: \begin{inparaenum}[\itshape a\upshape)] \item it helps bring structure to the space between the two ends of the spectrum, \item it helps us losslessly compress the episodes in an enumerated specification of a dialog without enumerating all of the episodes (to capture the possible orders and combinations of responses) therein and, therefore, provides a shorthand notation for dialog specification, akin to the Hasse diagram method, and \item a dialog specified in this notation provides a design for implementing the dialog, as we see below. \end{inparaenum}
+Specifying dialogs in the spectrum shown in Table~\ref{tab:posets} with this notation based on concepts from programming languages has multiple effects: \begin{inparaenum}[\itshape a\upshape)] \item it helps bring structure to the space between the two ends of the spectrum, \item it helps us losslessly compress the episodes in an enumerated specification of a dialog without enumerating all of the episodes to capture the possible orders and combinations of responses therein and, therefore, provides a shorthand notation for dialog specification, akin to the Hasse diagram method, and \item a dialog specified in this notation provides a design for implementing the dialog, as we see below. \end{inparaenum}

-Use of concepts from programming languages, such as interpretation, currying, and partial evaluation, to specify dialogs has been established in~\cite{MIIMC,vt-staging,WWW2004}.
-What we have presented here is a modification of the notation from~\cite{WWW2004}.
-Specifically, we have added types to enrich the notation and re-defined types to more accurately reflect the concepts to which they are associated.
+We currently have nine language concepts in our model.
+Each concept enriches the expressivity of the notation at capturing dialog specifications from which to model dialogs.
+An attractive consequence of this notation for dialog specification is that the (nested) structure of the expression, and the language concepts used therein, provides a blueprint for staging (i.e., implementing) the dialog.
+In other words, the concepts from programming languages are not just helpful metaphors for dialog specification (as we harness the philosophical analogs between programming languages and natural languages), but also lend insight into operationalizing the dialog.

-\section{Staging Dialogs by Partial Evaluation}
+\section{Staging \Mi\ Dialogs by Partial Evaluation}

-Since partial evaluation can be used to partially apply a function with respect to {\it any} subset its parameters (i.e., it supports the partial application of a function with all possible orders and combinations of its arguments), we can stage any unsolicited reporting, \mi\ dialog in this space using only partial evaluation.
-In other words, partial evaluation is a generalization of any dialog type or, alternatively, each dialog type, except $PE^\star$, represents a particular type of restriction on partial evaluation.